 Today, RDYC and DYC, together with Dittisham Sailing Club (also formed in 1950), organise all the sailing events during the Port of Dartmouth Royal Regatta.
 The sailing committees of the three clubs are together known as the Joint Regatta Sailing Committee (JRSC) and the sailing during Dartmouth Royal Regatta is known as Dartmouth Royal Regatta Sailing Week.

-Dartmouth Royal Regatta Sailing Week 2019 is part of the 175th Port of Dartmouth Royal Regatta.
-Although the sailing event is over 170 years old it is only relatively recently it has become an integrated series of races organised by one single body – the Joint Regatta Sailing Committee (JRSC)
+After being forced to cancel in 2020 due to the pandemic, a near-normal sailing programme was successfully delivered in 2021 despite the constraints of ‘social distancing’.
+Now in 2022, Dartmouth Royal Regatta Sailing Week is part of the 177th Port of Dartmouth Royal Regatta.
+Although the sailing event is over 170 years old it is only relatively recently it has become an integrated series of races organised by one single body – the Joint Regatta Sailing Committee (JRSC).

 ‘Dartmouth Royal Regatta from 1834 to the present’ by Gordon Davis (1987)